Artist

 • Publishing and writer lanes are shown separately where available: publisher $600K-$1.8M/year; writer $720K-$2.4M/year.

-• This page is supported by 2 tracked top songs: Can't Help Falling in Love, Jailhouse Rock.
+• 2 top songs anchor this estimate: Can't Help Falling in Love, Jailhouse Rock.

 • Ownership fields include master context, publishing context, catalog-sale status.